-Ted Turner is also the creator of the animated television show, Captain Planet and the Planeteers.
-He is the former owner of the WCW and co-founder of Ted's Montana Grill, which now has expanded to 46 restaurants, located in 16 states, across the country.
-Turner and George McKerrow Jr. (a restaurateur) opened their first Ted's Montana Grill in Columubus, Ohio, in 2010.
+Ted Turner is also the creator of the animated television show the "Planeteers."
+He is the co-founder of Ted's Montana Grill, which now has expanded to 46 restaurants located in 16 states.
+Turner and George McKerrow Jr. (a restaurateur) opened their first Ted's Montana Grill in Columbus, Ohio, in 2010.